wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    <pre><strong>vault login -method=github token="${VAULT_TOKEN}
    </strong></pre>

+   To ensure that no secret value is transmitted across the wire, Vault's <strong>cubbyhole response wrapping</strong> is used where the initial token is stored in the cubbyhole <a href="#SecretsEngines">secrets engines</a>.
+   A reference to the secret within a cubbyhole.
+   The wrapped secret can be unwrapped using the single-use wrapping token.
+Even the user or the system created the initial token won't see the original value.

-   The Vault "cubbyhole" is each user's private "locker".
+   The Vault "cubbyhole" is each user's private "locker" which a specific Token accesses.

+   This mechanism provides malfeasance detection by ensuring that only a single party can ever unwrap the token and see what’s inside (given a limited time).

    All secrets are namespaced under a token.
 When that token expires or is revoked, all the secrets in its cubbyhole are revoked with it.
 Even the root user cannot reach into a cubbyhole.

    However, secrets in the key/value <a href="#SecretsEngines">secrets engine</a> are accessible to other tokens if its policy allows it.

-   To provide cover by ensuring that the value being transmitted across the wire is not the actual secret (but a reference to the secret), Vault's <strong>cubbyhole response wrapping</strong> is used where the initial token is stored in the cubbyhole <a href="#SecretsEngines">secrets engines</a>.
-The wrapped secret can be unwrapped using the single-use wrapping token.
-Even the user or the system created the initial token won't see the original value.

-   This mechanism provides malfeasance detection by ensuring that only a single party can ever unwrap the token and see what’s inside (given a limited time).

 1. Configure GitHub engineering team authentication to be granted the default and application policies: